VictorCazaes/WeatherApp/README.md

 A weather app built with Vite, TypeScript, React.js, Tailwind CSS, and OpenWeatherMap API.

+## Live Demo
+You can check out a live version of this app at https://weather-app-victorcazaes.vercel.app/.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.